Razvan48/Conway-s-Game-of-Life/README.md

 # Conway-s-Game-of-Life | C++, OpenGL

-&emsp; This projects implementes John Conway's Game of Life (a cellular automata).
+&emsp; This projects implements John Conway's Game of Life (a cellular automata).